Thursday, March 23, 2023

 So off to the newsroom we went to try and put out the daily paper.

-My co-worker Laura Jean (L.J.) stopped me.
+My co-worker C.J.
+Brockus Rapp stopped me.
 We went into the back room and talked.
 I could barely talk through the tears.

 I tearfully headed down the alley and to my truck and headed out of town.

-I called Maxine and told her what had just happened.
+I called Melanie and told her what had just happened.
 She encouraged me to go back and fight for my job but I didn’t think it would be worth it.
-Later I arranged for L.J., Cindy and Jackie to meet me at Pizza Hut.
+Later I arranged for C.J., Wendy and Julie to meet me at Pizza Hut.

 They brought me some stuff that I had left behind.
 We had a beer and pizza.
-L.J. and Jackie had pulled together to put the daily paper out.
+C.J. and Julie had pulled together to put the daily paper out.
 They used everything they could get their hands on.
 The final project barely resembled a newspaper.

 I came home and fed my pet squirrels.
 I sat outside and stared at everything and decided that I shouldn’t give up that easily.